suryakandshinde/google-vertex-ai-hack/README.md

 - Swagger UI: [https://genai-demo-vq5zkwn4yq-uc.a.run.app/api](https://genai-demo-vq5zkwn4yq-uc.a.run.app/api)
 - Swagger JSON: [https://genai-demo-vq5zkwn4yq-uc.a.run.app/api-json](https://genai-demo-vq5zkwn4yq-uc.a.run.app/api-json)

-### Example Customer Interactions to try with the Vertex AI Assistant
+### Test Script to try with the Vertex AI Agent
+- Book a car scenario:
-- Book a car: `I want to book a Ford in Toronto`, `I want to rent a car for 3 days in Toronto`
+    - User: `I want to book a car`
+    - User: `I want a Ford in Toronto.
+Can you show me which cars you have?`
-- Find reservation: `find my booking`, `find my reservation detail`
+    - User: `Do you want to show me the details for cars`
+    - User: `Ford E150`
+    - User: `Ok, I'll book this car`
+    - User: `I want it for 2 days starting 29th April`
+    - User: `Suryakand Shinde, <removed for privacy reason>`
+    - User: `Thanks`
-- Cancel booking: `cancel my rental booking`
+- Cancel booking:
-- Sentiment Analysis: `It took us almost three hours just to get a car!
-It was absurd.`, `The price of car was too high and the whole process took a lot of time.`
+    - User: `Can you help with cancellation of a booking?`
+    - User: `The booking id is 1`
+- Find reservation:
+    - User: `Show me booking details`
+    - User: `The booking id is 1`
+- Sentiment Analysis:
+    - User: `As a feedback, I also wanted to say that my experience with booking car was not good.
+It took a long time for me to book a car.`
+    - User: `The staff could be more polite and help customers on time`

 ## Want to learn more about the solution?
 More details about tools/services that are used for developing the solution.